reactphp/http/README.md

   Note that if you want to handle this method, the client MAY send a different request-target than the `Host` header value (such as removing default ports) and the request-target MUST take precendence when forwarding.
-  The HTTP specs define an opaque "tunneling mode" for this method and make no use of the message body.
-  For consistency reasons, this library uses the message body of the request and response for tunneled application data.
-  This implies that that a `2xx` (Successful) response to a `CONNECT` request can in fact use a streaming response body for the tunneled application data.
-  See also [example #21](examples) for more details.

 The `getCookieParams(): string[]` method can be used to get all cookies sent with the current request.